rohitkhatri1st/Notes-Manager/README.md

 # Notes-Manager
 REST API for managing notes.
-Link to the complete Documentation is : https://documenter.getpostman.com/view/12537346/TzCP8Tgc
+<a href= "https://documenter.getpostman.com/view/12537346/TzCP8Tgc" target="_blank">Click here to redirect to complete documentation.</a>